Mortgage Broking

 Why Borrowers Don’t Send Their Documents

 Overwhelming initial request.
-The borrower receives an email listing 14-18 required documents.
+The borrower receives an email listing a long set of required documents.
 The list feels massive.
 They don’t have all the documents readily available.
 Rather than sending what they have now and the rest later, they do nothing — waiting until they can complete the full list, which never happens.

 Unclear requirements.
 “Bank statements for all accounts for the past 3 months” sounds simple to a broker.
 To a borrower, it raises questions: Does that include the savings account they never use?
 Does it include their offset account?
 Does a CSV download from internet banking count, or does the lender need a PDF statement?
 Do they need to redact anything?